hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 A `windows_user_configuration` block supports the following:

-* `login_mode` - (Optional) Specifies login mode for the user.
+* `login_mode` - (Required) Specifies login mode for the user.
 The default value for VirtualMachineConfiguration pools is interactive mode and for CloudServiceConfiguration pools is batch mode.
 Values supported are "Batch" and "Interactive".

 ---